miguelgrinberg/Flask-SocketIO/docs/index.rst

     socketio = SocketIO(message_queue='redis://')
     socketio.emit('my event', {'data': 'foo'}, namespace='/test')

-Note that a Flask application instance is not required when initializing a ``SocketIO`` object that is only going to be used to emit events and not as a server.
+When using the ``SocketIO`` instance in this way, the Flask application instance is not passed to the constructor.

 The ``channel`` argument to ``SocketIO`` can be used to select a specific channel of communication through the message queue.
 Using a custom channel